mesutal/Petclinic-Microservices-Project/Solution/README.md

 Target group        : `petclinic-rancher-http-80-tg` target group

 <!-- Secure listener settings -->
-From ACM            : *.clarusway.us   # change with your dns name
+From ACM            : *.example.us   # change with your dns name
 ```

 * Configure ALB Listener of HTTP on `Port 80` to redirect traffic to HTTPS on `Port 443`.

-* Create DNS A record for `rancher.clarusway.us` and attach the `petclinic-rancher-alb` application load balancer to it.
+* Create DNS A record for `rancher.example.us` and attach the `petclinic-rancher-alb` application load balancer to it.

 * Install RKE, the Rancher Kubernetes Engine, [Kubernetes distribution and command-line tool](https://rancher.com/docs/rke/latest/en/installation/)) on Jenkins Server.